IoTDevLabs/esp32_mediumone_bridge/README.md

 ### Server Root CA Certificate for mqtt.mediumone.com

 The bridge application contains the Root CA certificate for mqtt.mediumone.com which is needed for TLS MQTT connections.
 The current Root CA certificate expires on May 30, 2020 and will no longer work after that date.
 See root_ca variable in the source code.

+Note: Explicit use of the hard-coded root CA is disabled by default (see the source code) and normally it shouldn't be needed since the ESP32 has a collection of root CAs built in.